CharlizeY/MORSE/README.md

-Programming projects for BSc MORSE at University of Warwick.
+Programming courseworks for BSc MORSE at University of Warwick.